-The construction of the Proposed Project will result in greenhouse gas emissions associated with production of construction materials and operation of vehicles and plant.
-This impact on or withology will be negative and slight only, given the quantity of greenhouse gases that will be emitted to the atmosphere, and will be restricted to the duration of the construction phase.
+The construction of the Proposed Project will result the production of greenhouse gas emissions associated with excavation works, felling, production of construction materials and operation of vehicles and plant.
+This impact on ornithology will be negative and slight only, given the quantity of greenhouse gases that will be emitted to the atmosphere, and will be restricted to the duration of the construction phase.
 As discussed above in Section 17.2.1, once emitted to the atmosphere, the greenhouse gas emissions that will arise from construction phase activities will have a permanent imperceptible negative effect on Climate.

-During the operational phase, the Proposed Project will help offset carbon emissions from fossil fuel-based electricity generation plants, which will help contribute to a slower increase in the rate of global warming and, consequently, could in combination with other renewable energy projects, contribute to preventing the loss of bird species from Ireland as a result of climate change.
+During the operational phase, the Proposed Project will help offset carbon emissions from fossil fuel-based electricity generation plants, which will help contribute to a slower increase in the rate of global warming and, consequently could, in combination with other renewable energy projects, contribute to preventing the loss of bird species from Ireland as a result of climate change.